mapbox/vector-tile-spec/2.0/README.md

 This command does not change the cursor position.

-The `ClosePath` command MUST have a command count equal to one.
+A `ClosePath` command MUST have a command count of 1.
 Each `ClosePath` command MUST be preceded by at least one `MoveTo` command.

 #### 4.3.4.
 Geometry Types